wp-plugins/extended-user-profile/readme.txt

 echo $meta->email // echo an meta value

 Will it add any new tables?
-No, it uses the wordpress usermeta table and won't mess up you clean database.
+No, it uses the wordpress usermeta table and won't mess up your clean database.